Clapham

 Clapham is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the population of the suburb of Clapham is estimated to be around 1,711 people.
-This represents an increase of 26 individuals since the 2021 Census, which reported a population of 1,685 people.
-The change is inferred from AreaSearch's estimation of the resident population at 1,681 following their examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
-This results in a population density ratio of 2,222 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-The primary driver of population growth in the area was overseas migration during recent periods.
+As of May 2026, the estimated population of the suburb of Clapham is around 1,684 people, reflecting a decrease of 1 person since the 2021 Census.
+This decrease represents a change of 0.1%.
+The latest resident population estimate by AreaSearch, based on the ERP data release by the ABS in June 2025 and validated new addresses, is used for this calculation.
+This results in a population density ratio of 2,187 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth in the suburb during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population dynamics anticipate lower quartile growth for statistical areas analysed by AreaSearch, with the suburb expected to expand by 62 persons to reach 2,041 by 2041 based on aggregated SA2-level projections, reflecting a gain of 4.2% in total over the 17 years.
+For areas not covered and years post-2032, State Government's Regional/LGA projections by age category are used, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
+By 2041, the suburb is projected to expand by 17 persons based on aggregated SA2-level projections, reflecting a gain of 1.0% over the 16 years.

 Frequently Asked Questions - Population